alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 If the user no longer needs access to GOV.UK PaaS, then your org manager must contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to delete the user account.

-Refer to the [Cloud Foundry documentation on creating and managing users with the CLI](https://docs.cloudfoundry.org/adminguide/cli-user-management.html) [external link] for more information.
+Refer to the [Cloud Foundry documentation on creating and managing users with the CLI](https://docs.cloudfoundry.org/adminguide/cli-user-management.html) for more information.

 ### View bills